miltontr18/Ansible-plays/README.md

 ## Pre-Requisites.

-1. Launch an Ubuntu ec2 instance on AWS with a (Key-pair).
+1. Launch an Ubuntu ec2 instance on AWS with a (Key).
 2. Start Docker desktop.
 3. Clone this Repository on to your machine.